 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 When you apply for Probate, one of the things you need to do is work out whether or not Inheritance Tax (IHT) is due.
-If it is, it will usually prolong the Probate application process.
+If it is, it will prolong the Probate application process because HM Revenue & Customs (HRMC) can take months to review the information provided.

 Therefore it’s a bit of a catch-22 situation, as the Inheritance Tax must be paid before a Grant of Probate will be issued – meaning you don’t have easy access to funds in the Estate.
 If there is available cash held in bank accounts, banks will normally release funds to settle any Inheritance Tax due.
 If not, the Executors or Administrators will need to work out another way to pay the Inheritance Tax, perhaps by paying out of their own pocket, getting a loan or setting up a payment scheme.

-It can take some time to organise all this, while the extra correspondence needed with HM Revenue & Customs can slow things down.
+It can take some time to organise all this, and all the correspondence needed with HMRC can slow things down if you are not familiar with their processes.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs*.